This is a Privacy Notice – also known as a Fair Processing Notice.

 Information provided in confidence will only be used for the purposes advised and consented to by the patient, except in circumstances where the law requires or allows LCD to act otherwise.

-Under the Confidentiality Code of Conduct, all Local Care Direct staff are required to protect patient information, to keep patients informed of how their information will be used, and to allow patients to decide about how their information can be shared.
+Under the Confidentiality Code of Conduct, all Local Care Direct staff are required to protect patient information, to keep patients informed of how their information will be used, and to allow patients to decide how their information can be shared.

 This will be noted in patients’ records.